Monument to the Battle of the Nations: Construction

 A ground-breaking ceremony was held prior to the start of construction on 18 October 1898, the 85th anniversary of the battle.
 A total of 82,000 m3 of earth were moved in the following two years until suitable subsoil for the foundation was found.
-Construction then commenced in mid-September 1900, at which time the original foundation stone from 1863 was moved to the new location.
+Construction then commenced in mid-September 1900, at which time the original cornerstone from 1863 was moved to the new location.
 The foundation slab, 70 m times 80 m in area and 2 m thick, was constructed from concrete, as was a total of about 90 per cent of the entire monument.
 Concrete, a relatively new material at the time, was used for the first time in such a large structure.
 Proponents in expert literature argued for an iron construction as granting more stability, but the factors of cost and higher creative freedom ultimately led to the use of concrete.
 Work on the foundations alone took five years.
 In total, 26,500 granite blocks and 120,000 m3 of concrete were used for the entire structure.
 Due to the use of state-of-the-art machineries, such as traction engines, lifts, a concrete mixer, and a cable railway for transporting gravel, construction was finished on schedule, in time for the 100th anniversary of the battle in 1913.
+The financing, which had originally been thought to rely solely on donations and a lottery, ran out, leading the city of Leipzig to subsidise the remaining costs.
+The keystone was laid on 13 May 1912 by Thieme.
+Final works were done over the remaining year, including a late decision to add glass windows around the Ruhmeshalle to safeguard it from the weather.

-On the 18th of October 1913 the Völkerschlachtdenkmal was inaugurated in the presence of about 100,000 people including the Emperor Wilhelm II, and all the reigning sovereign rulers of the German states.
+On 18 October 1913 the Völkerschlachtdenkmal was inaugurated in the presence of about 100,000 people including the Emperor, and all the reigning sovereign rulers of the German states.
+At the time of completion, it was the tallest monument in Europe.